areebamalik0/WhatsApp-Chat-Analyzer/README.md

 Currently, the application supports **English-language chats only**.

-Chats containing mostly non-English text may not produce accurate results.
+Chats containing mostly non-English text may not produce accurate results because the toxicity and sentiment analysis models are designed for English text.

 ---

-## **Future Improvements**
+## **Future Enhancements**

 * Multi-language support
 * Word cloud generation
 * Additional chat statistics
 * Improved toxicity classification
-* Enhanced visualizations
+* Advanced visual analytics

 ---

 ## **License**

-This project is released under the MIT License.
+This project is licensed under the MIT License.